 4 Summary and perspectives

 The microbiome is now viewed as a vital “organ” of the body that is closely related to human health and directly or indirectly affects the physiological functions of the body through multiple immune and metabolic pathways.
-Advances in microbial analysis have allowed researchers to further understand the function and impact of the microbiome.
-The study of the human microbiome is also transforming from the study of basic phenomena to mechanistic research and clinically useful microbial biomarkers continue to emerge.
+Among the diseases associated with aging, kidney disease is not to be ignored.
+Decline in microbial diversity, decrease in probiotics and their metabolites, and increase in the relative abundance of disease-specific microorganisms are all signs of kidney aging and disease.
 The structure of the microbiome is related to health outcomes, and can more accurately describe abnormal states of the host than many traditional clinal markers.
 Detailed knowledge of microbial alterations may not only help to distinguish between diseased and non-diseased states, but may also help to understand the response of the host to treatments and estimate prognosis.
 Further development of sequencing analysis technology may enable the disease course of individual patients to be more carefully defined and treatments to be selected more precisely.
 In addition, the microbiome itself has emerged as an important target of disease.
 Many treatments targeting the microbiome have shown good efficacy in patients with nephrosis.
 A few microbial markers of renal dysfunction have been well explored.
 However, more advanced platforms to collate and analyze such markers and validation of the results in larger clinical cohorts are necessary to identify accurate microbial markers.
 These efforts may help to uncover the promising potential of microbial research to improve the diagnosis and treatment of kidney diseases and aging.

 Declarations